 - a.
 Respondents should select appropriate assessment tools to use.
 All assessment tools must be approved by CSCR prior to implementation and must be applied in a consistent and equitable manner.
-Proposals should describe: - Process to provide assessment services to career seekers with different levels of work history and educational backgrounds and how assessment tools will be used to add value to the services provided to each career seeker. - Plans to assess skill levels (including literacy, numeracy, and English language proficiency), aptitudes, abilities (including skills gaps), and support service needs throughout the case management process.
-Describe how this will be completed and the tools to be utilized. - Plan to coordinate with the Business & Employer Solutions team to educate employers on the available assessment tools, recommend assessment tools based on the needs of the employer to validate skills/abilities.
+Proposals should describe: - Innovative assessment resources/tools that the respondent plans to use to assist in the collection of pertinent information for career planning. - Process to provide assessment services to career seekers with different levels of work history and educational backgrounds and how assessment tools will be used to add value to the services provided to each career seeker. - Plans to assess skill levels (including literacy, numeracy, and English language proficiency), aptitudes, abilities (including skills gaps), and support service needs throughout the case management process.
+Describe how this will be completed and the tools to be utilized.

+Plan to coordinate with the Business & Employer Solutions team to educate employers on the available assessment tools, recommend assessment tools based on the needs of the employer to validate skills/abilities.
 Additionally, the Respondent will need to describe the coordination to provide assessments to an employer's incumbent staff.